sparth94156/Feedback-sharing-App/README.md

 - Installed zod validation library.
 - Zod provides upfront typescript schema validation for your application.
 - Created schema for signUp, signIn, message, acceptMessage and verification using zod library.
+- Created lib folder for database connection file and for future uses.